turingschool/mod-0-curriculum/shared/problem-solving.md

 ### Reflect
 Before continuing, take some time to reflect on the following questions.
 - What do you like about this process?
-- What might amek this process challenging?
+- What might make this process challenging?
 - Are there any steps you would add or modify?

 ## Solo Practice